Arthroscopic knee surgery for osteoarthritis and cartilage damage | Prolotherapy Alternatives and options

 Doctors and researchers are confirming arthroscopic knee surgeries for meniscus and cartilage “repair” do not heal, do not repair, and accelerate knee instability and the degenerative collapse of the knee.

-You can’t fight the evidence – arthroscopic knee surgery is only a stop gap, and to many researchers, not even a good one to total knee replacement.
+You can’t fight the evidence – arthroscopic knee surgery is NOT a stop gap to prevent the need for total knee replacement, it is an accelerant.